OneAppExchange/levelup/lwc-first-component.md

-# Basics
+# First Component
-The goal of this document will be learning lwc by adding functionality to our component.
+The goal of this document will be goind step by step and see our first Hello Worl component working.

 ## Binding
 So far we know that our pricing-view component is a html file, a css and javsacript.